 Barry Cowan was one of the leading faces of BBC Northern Ireland news and current affairs during the worst of The Troubles in the 1970s and 1980s.
-In 1974, he became the main anchor on the regional news programme, Scene Around Six.
+He was much-respected by broadcast colleagues and by politicians.
+Born in Coleraine, County Derry/Londonderry, Barry was educated at Ballymena Academy and graduated in physics from Queen’s University, Belfast.
+His broadcasting career began in the early 1970s with the BBC, where he was a studio manager.
+But the man who would eventually become a formidable on-air talent quickly moved into reporting and presenting.
+In 1974, he became the main anchor on BBC Northern Ireland’s flagship current affairs/news programme, Scene Around Six.

 Barry was the original presenter of BBC Radio Ulster’s TalkBack programme when it launched on 8th September 1986.
 A few months after the programme went on air, Barry wrote about his experiences on the programme in BBC Northern Ireland’s In Focus magazine: